 Normal People with Supernatural Gifts

 The Bible gets very specific when it teaches about body ministry.
-It lists specific gifts that are distributed among the members of the body, and also describes gatherings that are structured for these gifts to operate freely, so that God’s plan for give and take ministry is fulfilled.
+It lists specific gifts that are distributed among the members of the body, and also describes gatherings that are oriented for these gifts to operate freely, so that God’s plan for give-and-take ministry is fulfilled.

 Let’s focus for a minute on what the scriptures refer to as “spiritual gifts”, and the role they play in body ministry as described in 1 Corinthians chapter 12.
 I encourage you to read through this chapter paying attention to the spiritual gifts that are listed in verses 8-10.
 But before these spiritual gifts are listed, verse 7 tells us why they are important.

 Now to each one the manifestation of the Spirit is given for the common good.
 (1 Cor 12:7 NIV)

 Let’s break this verse down starting with the phrase “manifestation of the Spirit”.
 To manifest something means that it is revealed, it is made obvious, or apparent.
 The “Spirit” is the Spirit of God.
 The phrase, manifestation of the Spirit, describes people operating in one of the spiritual gifts, doing something that is impossible for them to do in the natural, so it becomes obvious that the Spirit of God is at work.
 This spiritual activity defies natural explanation because it is supernatural, which simply means beyond the natural.

 To “each one” means this is for everyone, not just a select few.
 This is stated again in verse 11; “he gives them to each one, just as he determines”.